 S-100 based product specifications shall define the format (encoding) in which each scope within the data product is delivered.
-This includes a description of file structures and formats where applicable, or the format of a data stream if so applicable.
+This includes a description of file structures and formats where applicable; or the format of a data stream if so applicable.
 The encoding structure could be specified completely in the specification, or by reference to a separate profile or standard.
-S-100 includes profiles of three encodings; ISO 8211 binary encoding, GML (ISO 19136) encoding and HDF5 encoding.
+S-100 includes profiles of three encodings: ISO 8211 binary encoding; GML (ISO 19136) encoding; and HDF5 encoding.
 These profiles can be referenced by a Product Specification along with a description of how to use them within the specific Product Specification.
 For example, a given product would have a specific GML application schema, expressed in one or more XML Schema Definition Language files.

 Specialized products may use other encodings by specifying the whole encoding within the Product Specification (or by referencing an established external standard, or an appropriate combination of the two).
 It should be noted that in such cases, implementation costs may be higher than for systems using the standard S-100 encodings.

-A brief description of the S-100 profiled encodings is provided in the subsequent three sections.
+A brief description of the S-100 profiled encodings is provided in the following clauses.